dawnsmithcyber/Phishing-Forensics-SOC-Workflow/README.md

 ---

 **Final Note:** Treat your KQL queries and sandbox reports as Expert Witness Testimony.
 Save raw outputs as `.txt` files alongside your final PDF report to ensure full transparency during legal discovery.

+---
+© 2026 Dawn Marie Smith, CFE.
+All Rights Reserved.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.